echosit/pomodoro-timer/README.md

 - Pause and start timer
 - Timer resets after one Pomodoro
-- Tracks number of Pomodoros completed
+- Tracks number of Pomodoros completed and total focus time

 ## Concepts Used